anttijuu/BooksAndWords/BooksAndWords/SwiftPipeline/README.md

    .reading(from: bookFile)
 ```

-The implementation is inspired by the book [Exercises in Programming Style by Cristina Videira Lopes](https://www.routledge.com/Exercises-in-Programming-Style/Lopes/p/book/9780367350208).

 ## Dependencies

-Events uses the Swift Argument Parser to handle the parameters.
+Pipeline uses the Swift Argument Parser to handle the parameters.

 ## Building and running